abpio/abp-commercial-docs/en/studio/installation.md

 ABP Studio periodically checks for updates in the background and when a new version of ABP Studio is available, you will be notified through a modal.
 The modal will prompt you to update to the latest version as below:

 ![new-version-available-window](./images/new-version-available-window.png)

+When you see the "New Version Available" modal, follow these steps to seamlessly upgrade ABP Studio:

+1. Click the "OK" button in the modal to initiate the download of the new version.
+2. A progress indicator will display, showing the download status.
+3. Once the download is complete, a new modal will appear with "Install & Relaunch" buttons.
+4. Click on the "Install and Relaunch" button to complete the installation process.